lepidus/doiInSummary/README.md

-# DOI in Summary
+# DOI in TOC

-This plugin was built with the purpose of facilitating the visualization of the DOI (Digital Object Identifier) in the summary of the issues of a journal.
+This plugin was built with the purpose of facilitating the visualization of the Digital Object Identifier (DOI) in the Table of Contents (TOC) of the issues of a journal.

 # Compatibility

+A version compatible with OJS 3.3.0.x is available in the [stable-3_3_0](https://github.com/lepidus/doiInSummary/tree/stable-3_3_0) branch.

+* Plugin version v1.x.x.x is compatible with OJS 3.3.0.x

-The latest release of this plugin is compatible with the following PKP applications:
+You can find the latest version of the plugin compatible with your OJS version in the [Releases page](https://github.com/lepidus/doiInSummary/releases).

-* OJS 3.3.0

 # Installation